xueliu/lora-feed/README.md

 # lora-feed
-Semtech packages for OpenWRT/LEDE.
+Semtech and LoRaServer packages for OpenWRT.
-This repository is originated from [this](https://github.com/JiapengLi/OpenWrt-lora)

 ![luci](luci-lora-gateway.png)